Once upon a time the wearing of kilts was seen as almost exclusively as Scottish,

 Click for more details of this unique tartan helping to raise money to help preserve this Scottish endangered species.

-We are now taking details for a possible 3rd weaving
+We are now taking deposits for a 3rd weaving until 14th February 2014